-The result is that, besides all the other log files commonly generated, there will be another log file named avocado. test.progress at the test results dir.
+The result is that, besides all the other log files commonly generated, there will be created two log files named avocado.test.progress.log at the test results directory and in job log directory.
+In the test result directory the stream will be separated by test, but in the job log directory the logs will be combined from all tests.

 During the test run, one could watch the progress with: